Sylius/Sylius/docs/book/inventory.rst

 * checkout - When item is in the cart.
 * onhold - When checkout is completed, but we are waiting for the payment.
 * sold - When item has been sold and is no longer in the warehouse.
-* backordered - Item has been sold, but is not in stock and waiting for supply.
 * returned - Item has been sold, but returned and is in stock.

 For example, if someone puts a product "Book" with quantity "4" in the cart, 4 inventory units are created.
-This allows us for very precise tracking of all sold/backordered/returned items.
+This allows us for very precise tracking of all sold/returned items.

 InventoryUnitFactory
 --------------------